salcode/reactjs-starters/README.md

 ... and build your project on this new branch
 ```

+### Starter Branches

+#### `00-muppets-data`

+The `00-muppets-data` branch contains a data object with information about some of the Muppets and the people who perform them.
+A good place to start on this branch is to build out component(s) to render the data.

 ## Available Scripts

 In the project directory, you can run: